Eastleigh Athletic F.C.

-Eastleigh Athletic were a long-running works football club, based in Eastleigh, Hampshire.
-They were one of the early pioneers of football in the area and were the main team in the town until the loss of their ground and the emergence of other local sides.
+Eastleigh Athletic were a long-running amateur football club, based in Eastleigh, Hampshire.

 History

 The Eastleigh Railway Depot was opened by the London & South Western Railway Company in 1891 and shortly afterwards workers formed a football team, initially known as Eastleigh LSWR.

 The company owned their own sports ground at Dutton Lane in the town, which over the years was developed with an oval cycling track and grandstand for spectators.

-In 1896 the club adopted their best known identity of Eastleigh Athletic and were one of the eight founder members of the Hampshire League.
-On 5 September 1896 they took part in an historic match against Freemantle - the first ever game of the new competition.
-On a glorious sunny afternoon, the two teams provided plenty of entertainment for the large crowd with the match receiving full coverage from the Hants & Dorset press.
-Eastleigh narrowly lost that day 4-5 and fielded the following team: Collins, Dexter, Brocklehurst, Silverman, Bull, Service, Jeffcote, Bastock, Woodhouse, Knox and Sharp.
-Eastleigh finished the season in 4th place.
+In 1896 the club adopted their best known identity of Eastleigh Athletic and were one of the eight founder members of the Hampshire League, playing in the first ever match - losing 4-5 against Freemantle.
+Despite this, they finished the inaugural season in 4th place.

-During the course of the AGM on 26 July 1897, it was mentioned by the Assistant Hon.
-Secretary, William Powley, that the colours of the club would be changed to chocolate and blue.
-This decision was to prove inspirational as in 1897–98, they were league champions and Hampshire Senior Cup winners, after a 2–1 victory against the 2nd Gordon Highlanders (Aldershot).
+The 1897–98 campaign was a memorable one as they were league champions and Hampshire Senior Cup winners, after a 2–1 victory against the 2nd Gordon Highlanders (Aldershot).
 The final was played at the County Ground, Southampton in front of a large crowd.

-In order to generate a full fixture list, in those days it was not uncommon for clubs to enter more than one league during the same season and in 1897–98 Eastleigh also entered a side in the Western League (Professional Section).
+They also participated in the Western League (Professional Section).
 Also playing in this eight-team Division were Swindon Town, Reading, Bristol City and Eastville (now Bristol Rovers) - Eastleigh finished in 7th place.

 The following season they then joined the Southern League Division 2 (South West Section), finishing 5th out of six clubs, but on the scrapping of this short-lived division the main focus switched back to the more realistic Hampshire League.